Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 If you have any questions, please reach out to our support team!

-In this post, we’ll discuss why WooCommerce user roles and permissions are crucial to ecommerce success.
+By creating additional WooCommerce user roles, you can serve the needs of your customers better and encourage them to convert.
+In this post, we’ll discuss why WooCommerce user roles and permissions are crucial to e-commerce success.
 We’ll then show you how to maximize your appeal by creating additional user types and offering some exclusive role-based perks.
-Let’s get started!

-An Introduction to WooCommerce User Roles and Permissions (And Why They’re Important)
+An Introduction To WooCommerce User Roles and Permissions (And Why They’re Important)

 Granting people access to your store can be a risky move.
 Malicious third parties often register with websites in an attempt to gain increased privileges.
 If successful, they could use these privileges to perform malicious actions, such as uploading malware or posting spam comments.